msval/restfulusers/README.md

 Also, I use this project as a boilerplate in scaffolding my json rest services.

-To keep the things as simple as possible all data are stored in memory without persistence.
+To keep the things as simple as possible all the data is stored in the ram without persistence.

 ### Service usage examples